How important is the value of your car for insurance purposes

 For sure your vehicle's value affects your insurance, but how?
 Find out here how the value of your vehicle impacts the price of your car insurance.

-Why does vehicle value matter?
+Why vehicle value matters to insurers

 How to work out my vehicle’s value?